Prompt Engineering Techniques for Ecommerce Chatbots

 Few-Shot Learning

-Few-shot learning involves providing the AI model with a few examples of the desired output alongside the prompt. for example:
+Few-shot learning involves providing the AI model with a few examples of the desired output alongside the prompt.
+For example:

 Example 1: